 “Getting outside to take in some fresh air and sunshine once a day is helping me stay sane while working from home!
 It has also been vital for me to take a lunch break.
 Closing my computer and physically getting out of my “home office” space for half an hour helps to clear my head and makes the separation between home and work a bit easier.” -Laura, Communications Coordinator

 “Bake some bread.
-Build in work breaks to knead your bread after proofing.
+Build in work breaks to proof and knead your bread.
 I also like giving myself a daily, enjoyable “self-care” task to break up my days.
 Today, I put “pluck eyebrows” in my calendar.” -Katie, Webinar Specialist

 “Staying active has been keeping me sane while I’m stuck at home!
 Hate running?
 Incorporate walking lunges and jump squats into your daily walks to keep your heart rate up.
 Uphill or downhill lunges can make a huge difference, and you can even use a landmark in the distance, like a pole, as your target.
 Immediately after your lunges, do as many jump squats as you can and then continue your walk.” -Farzana, Application Evaluation Coordinator

 “I’ve been listening to upbeat playlists to make the days a little brighter.” -Hannah, Marketing Communications Manager (Find the playlist in Hannah’s current rotation below!)

 Working From Home With a Significant Other